Postgraduate Certificate in Psychiatric Mental Health Nurse Practitioner Admission Requirements

 *Deposit refund deadlines apply.
 Contact the School of Nursing for specific semester refund dates.

 Supplemental Acceptance Steps

-After reviewing applications, the School of Nursing will contact selected applicants for an interview.
-Please note that not all applicants will be requested to interview with the School of Nursing.
-Interviews can be conducted remotely, as needed.
-If an acceptance offer is extended to an applicant, there will be additional application steps needed before attending courses.
-Included in these steps is the purchase of a standardized background check and submission of immunization records.
+After reviewing applications, the School of Nursing will contact selected applicants.
+If an acceptance offer is extended to an applicant, additional application steps will be needed before attending courses.
+Included in these steps is a standardized background check and submission of immunization records.
 More information will be provided to selected applicants.

 Official College Transcript Policy